philodi-dev/meshtalk/WHITEPAPER.md

 </div>

 Each device:
-1. **Advertises** as a BLE peripheral with the bitchat service UUID
+1. **Advertises** as a BLE peripheral with the MeshTalk service UUID
 2. **Scans** for other devices advertising the same service
 3. **Connects** to discovered peers as a central
 4. **Maintains** simultaneous connections as both central and peripheral